AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Bestial Companion.md

 At 3rd level, the beast gains benefits to its natural weapon according to its nature.
 Choose one of the following:

 #### Hunting Dance
 Whenever the beast attacks it jumps from side to side, leaping to its next target.
-It may move 5' as a part of its attack action.
-Attacks of opportunity taken against it as a part of this movement are made with disadvantage.
+It may move 5' as a part of its attack action. [[Action Economy#Opportunity Attacks|Opportunity attacks]] taken against it as a part of this movement are made with disadvantage.

 #### Sharp Fangs
 When the beast critically hits with its bite, it breaks the defender's armor no matter its type.